Substance Abuse Education for Delaware Nurses

 - Schedule periodic follow-up visits and evaluations to monitor progress, whether there is an available alternative to opiate use, and whether to refer the patient for a pain management or substance abuse consultation.

-For chronic, long-term treatment with an opiate:
+For chronic, long-term treatment with an opioid:

 - Query the Prescription Monitoring Program: